Ricky Hill: San Juan Jabloteh

 San Juan Jabloteh of the Trinidad and Tobago Professional League was Hill's next coaching opportunity, after taking over from former England and club teammate Terry Fenwick.
 From 2003 to 2004 at San Juan Jabloteh as the Technical Director/Head Coach, Hill experienced unprecedented success with the club winning four out of the five competitions entered.
 This includes the CFU competition which recognizes the winning team as the best professional club across the Caribbean with qualification to the CONCACAF Champions League for the winners.
-After making it to the quarterfinals of the CONCACAF Champions League for the only time in the club's history, San Juan Jabloteh became the first Caribbean club side to beat the Major League Soccer (MLS) Champions when defeating the Chicago Fire 5-2 in Port of Spain, Trinidad.
+After making it to the quarterfinals of the CONCACAF Champions League for the only time in the club's history, San Juan Jabloteh became the first Caribbean club side to beat the Major League Soccer (MLS) Champions when defeating the Chicago Fire 5–2 in Port of Spain, Trinidad.
 San Juan's CFU Championship is the first and only time the club has won this prestigious trophy, where Hill was again awarded the 'Coach of the Year'.
 During this successful run, San Juan Jabloteh provided the Trinidad and Tobago National team with 13 players who played during their only ever qualification for the World Cup Finals in Germany in 2006.

 Return to Tampa Bay Rowdies

 Hill returned to the US in January 2011 to coach the Tampa Bay Rowdies for a second time, arguably the most recognized professional American club outside of the MLS.
 The Rowdies were now playing in the revamped North American Soccer League (NASL) after a league long term hiatus in the 80s.
 Hill initially joined the organization as Head Coach but also added the Technical Director role to his remit soon thereafter.
 In 2012 the Rowdies were crowned the NASL Champions defeating Minnesota Stars in the final.
 This championship was the first for the club in 27 years, where Hill received another 'Coach of the Year' award.
-The following season in Open Cup competition, the Rowdies defeated the Seattle Sounders (MLS) 1-0 in the third round where the Sounders were cup finalists for five consecutive years prior; the Rowdies beat the Sounders despite losing caliber players like Luke Mulholland, Fafa Picault, and Jeff Attinella to the MLS at the end of the 2012 Championship season.
+The following season in Open Cup competition, the Rowdies defeated the Seattle Sounders (MLS) 1–0 in the third round where the Sounders were cup finalists for five consecutive years prior; the Rowdies beat the Sounders despite losing caliber players like Luke Mulholland, Fafa Picault, and Jeff Attinella to the MLS at the end of the 2012 Championship season.
 During Hill's four-year tenure, the club was awarded three Fair Play awards out of a possible four, demonstrating the disciplined environment that Hill created throughout that period.

-Hill's contract with the Tampa Bay Rowdies ended in 2016, and he has since been involved in several sports industry and player development programs across the USA, England, and Jamaica.
+Hill's contract with the Tampa Bay Rowdies ended in 2016, and he has since been involved in several sports industry and player development programs across the US, England, and Jamaica.
 His coaching success with 4 championship appearances in the US at the professional level reinforces his standing as one of the most successful Black coaches in the history of US professional soccer.